 - rice (family tradition!!!)

 - long pasta like spaghetti or spaghettini (Cincinnati style vegan chili!)

-- serve with a wedge of rustic bread or salted maple cornbread!
+- serve with a wedge of rustic bread or vegan cornbread!

-This recipe makes a big batch - easily feeds 8-10 depending how you serve it (on rice/pasta with a side of Air Fryer Biscuits)!
-Here are some easy, delicious weeknight meal ideas using chili . . .
+This chili recipe makes a big batch - easily feeds 8-10 depending how you serve it (on rice/pasta with a side of Air Fryer Biscuits)!
+Here are some fun ways to serve chili . . .

 Vegan Chili Cheese Dogs - Field Roast Frankfurter (or similar), bun, mustard, scoop of vegan chili, drizzle of cheese sauce, chopped tomatoes and white onions, sauerkraut and/or pickled peppers.
 Craveable and irresistible!

-Baked Potato Skins (sweet or jacket) - baked potato skins with shredded dairy-free cheese until crispy, top with chili, more cheese, a dollop of sour cream, and green onions.
+Baked Potato Skins (sweet potatoes or jacket potatoes) - bake potato skins with shredded dairy-free cheese until crispy, top with vegan chili, more cheese, a dollop of sour cream, and green onions.

 Nachos Supreme topped with spicy vegan chili con carne and drizzled with cheese sauce - big yums!

 Pro Tip: Freeze in individual serving size containers to take for lunches (plus it makes thawing quick and easy).